 For most cars, their vehicle maintenance manuals will suggest that a transmission flush should occur every 30,000-40,000 miles.
 Keep a close eye on your miles for when you should take your car in.
 If you are unsure about how many miles your car should take to get a check-up or a flush, check your own car’s manual.

 Are you noticing any red fluids on your driveway or parking spot at your apartment?
 If this is the case, you could quite possibly have a leak somewhere in the transmission.
 If this happens, we advise you to take your vehicle to your local mechanic for a full check-up.
 Having a transmission flush may be done in order to find the leak.

 Problems When Shifting Gears

-Regardless of driving an automatic or manual car, any vehicle requires clean transmission fluid that will flow easily throughout your car’s working transmission.
+Regardless of driving an automatic or manual car, any vehicle requires a clean transmission fluid that will flow easily throughout your car’s working transmission.
 Any transmission that contains too much dirt will cause a slower response in the transmission, this will result in your vehicle changing gears too quickly or even too late when driving.

 Delay in Movement

 One last sign that your car may need a flush is its start time.
 If your car starts to stall for one or more seconds before it finally moves after putting it in gear, this may be a problem.
 Check to see if there are any other problems with your transmission, usually in this case, it just means a flush needs to happen to your car.

 Having a well-kept car is very important for the life expectancy of it.
 Let’s face it, we all love the idea of a brand new car, but deciding on when to get one versus having to get one is two different conversations.
 To make sure that you are keeping up with your car, give us here at Marshall’s Transmission a call today!
 We are always here and ready to help you!